J-S-Harris/GraphEasy.JavaFXProject/README.md

 # GraphEasy - JavaFX App
 GraphEasy is an easy to use, educational tool for visualising equations on a graph.
-It is written using Java and JavaFX (and currently unfinished).
+It is written using Java and JavaFX.

 Feel free to grab the JAR and give it a go.